awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-globalcluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EngineVersion`  <a name="cfn-rds-globalcluster-engineversion"></a>
-The engine version of the Aurora global database\.
+The engine version to use for this global database cluster\.
+Constraints:
++ Can't be specified if `SourceDBClusterIdentifier` is specified\.
+In this case, Amazon Aurora uses the engine version of the source DB cluster\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)